guardian/coding-exercises/snack-shack/README.md

 1. 4:01 serve jacket potato
 1. 4:31 take a break!

-## Inventory
+### Potato inventory

-I only have limited ingredients in the shack: I can make 45 sandwiches and 30 jacket potatoes.
-Orders for something that is sold out should not be accepted and it reflect to the user whether there is an alternative available or whether everything is sold out.
+ I have enough stock to serve 30 jacket potatoes.
+Modify the program so that I it rejects orders for an item that is sold out.
+However it should now offer an alternative if it is available, so if I order a sandwich and they are sold out then I should see a list of alternatives that lists a jacket potato.

 ## More microwaves, more potatoes?